Cogmasters/concord/README.md

 Orca is a bot framework that is designed with minimum dependencies to make bot deployment deadly simple.
 The primary design goals are:

-- easy to debug (networking and logic) errors with extensive logging facilities.

 - easy to reason about the code: we use the most native data structures, the simplest algorithms, and intuitive interfaces.

+- easy to debug (networking and logic) errors with extensive assertion and logging facilities.

 - easy to use for the end users: we use multi-threading and synchronous IO to support concurrency so you only need to focus on